When selecting which products to include within the same Instacart Goal, two main factors should be considered.

 ROAS and Daily Budget Targets

-If you are already advertising on Instacart, Perpetua recommends setting your Target ROAS and budgets consistent with performance over the past 30 day period.
-Please reach out to your Data Strategist or to email@example.com if you have questions.
+If you are already advertising on Instacart, Perpetua recommends setting your Target ROAS and budgets consistent with performance over the past 30 days.

 Branded Targeting applies to bidding on keywords directly related to your brand, such as your brand name and other branded product terms.
-ROAS for branded terms should be higher than unbranded terms, while daily budget should be set relatively low.
+Target ROAS for branded should be higher than unbranded segments, while daily budget should be set relatively low.

 Spending on branded targeting should be used primarily as brand defence to ensure top-of-search ranking against other companies also targeting your brand name.
-That said, you'll want to limit spend as much as possible to avoid cannibalization of organic sales from existing customers who search for your products.
+You'll want to limit spend in this segment to avoid cannibalization of organic sales from already loyal customers who search for your products.

 We recommend starting with a ROAS target that is comparable to what you are achieving on other platforms (e.g. Amazon, Google ads).

-A good indicator of how aggressively competitors are targeting your brand, is the CPC on branded terms.
-A low CPC indicates very little players are targeting your brand whereas a high branded CPC means competitor brands are targeting your branded terms aggressively.
-Remember that the lowest bid is $0.15, so the closer your branded CPC is to $0.15, the less competition there is on your brand.
+A good indicator of how aggressively competitors are currently targeting your brand, is the CPC on branded terms.
+A low CPC and high CTR indicates that very little competitors are targeting your brand.
+If branded CPCs are high or increasing, competitor brands may be targeting your branded terms aggressively.
+Remember that the lowest bid is $0.30, so the closer your branded CPC is to $0.30, the less competition there is for your brand.

 Unbranded Targeting applies to bidding for both category and competitor keywords.
 When setting your target ROAS and daily budget, you'll want to be more aggressive in this area in comparison to branded targeting.

-We recommend starting with a low ROAS (between 1.5 and 2.0) and slowly scaling over time.
-This is to ensure your ads actually serve for unbranded terms that are related to your products.
-By setting ROAS too high, your bids may not be aggressive enough to actually spend on Instacart.
+Use historical performance on unbranded keywords to calculate your initial Target ROAS, OR start with a low ROAS (between 1.0 and 2.0) and slowly scale over time.
+This will help to ensure ads actually serve for unbranded terms that are related to your products.
+By setting ROAS too high, your bids may not be aggressive enough to achieve placements on Instacart.

 Category and Competitor Targets for Advanced Targeting

 If you choose to select "Advanced" targeting for your goal on Perpetua, unbranded targets will be further broken down into competitor and category segments.
-You may need to start with an even lower ROAS for competitor keywords as keywords tend to be amongst the most expensive on the platform.
+You may need to start with an even lower ROAS for competitor keywords as these keywords will likely be the most expensive and competitive on the marketplace.